 In cases like these, more often than not the money will come from an insurance company, not the individual.
 Even if multiple people or entities are found to be at fault, it is more likely that you will be paid by an insurance company versus an individual.

 It’s possible that you may need to testify in a personal injury case.
 Many of these types of claims settle out of court before ever going to trial.
 However, if that is not the case, you and your family may be asked to testify.
-If you have a legitimate concern about testifying, it is best to discuss it with your attorney at his law practice prior to proceeding into the courtroom.
+If you have a legitimate concern about testifying, it is best to discuss it with your attorney at my law practice prior to proceeding into the courtroom.

 This answer will vary based on the severity of the injury and the circumstances surrounding it.
 There are a number of damages that personal injury lawyers seek in this type of case, including but not limited to: